TAPevents/orbit-permissions/README.md

 The orbit:permissions package defines the following Package Roles:

 * **permissions:admin**:
-  * Users with this role will have all the permissions
+  * Users with this role will have all the permissions of all the packages

 * **permissions:permissions-manager**:
   * permissions:delegate-and-revoke